-- Two users open a file at the same time, or in-and-around the same time. - A file is open at the start of a job and the initial scan is unable to synchronize the file while the file (s) are open. - Two or more users have the same file open on different hosts when a collaboration job is started - A file was modified on two or more hosts between job restarts or network outages. - PeerLink is unable to obtain a lock on a target host file for various reasons. - PeerLink may conflict a file when an unexpected error occurs or a file is in an unexpected state.
+- Two users open a file at the same time, or in-and-around the same time. - A file is open at the start of a job and has been modified on a host where the configured conflict resolution strategy selects a different host as the winner. - Two or more users have the same file open on different hosts when a collaboration job is started. - A file was modified on two or more hosts between job restarts or network outages. - PeerLink is unable to obtain a lock on a target host file for various reasons. - PeerLink may conflict a file when an unexpected error occurs or a file is in an unexpected state.